The psychology behind it

 Dr. Robert Cialdini, Psychologist

 We are social beings.
-Having a partner who observes our progress and supports us enhances our motivation and endurance significantly.
+When we have a partner who observes our progress and supports us, it significantly boosts our motivation and endurance.

-Research: A study by the American Society of Training and Development found that the likelihood of achieving a goal increases by 95% when committing to someone else and scheduling regular check-ins.
+Research: A study by the American Society of Training and Development found that the likelihood of achieving a goal increases by 95% when you commit to another person and schedule regular check-ins.

-Putting something valuable at stake triggers our natural fear of loss.
-The thought of losing something motivates us more than the prospect of gaining something.
+When we put something valuable at stake, it activates our natural fear of loss.
+The thought of losing something motivates us more strongly than the prospect of gaining something.

-Research: The concept of 'loss aversion' was explored by Nobel laureates Daniel Kahneman and Amos Tversky, who found that the pain of a loss psychologically weighs about twice as much as the joy of an equivalent gain.
+Research: The concept of 'loss aversion' was researched by Nobel laureates Daniel Kahneman and Amos Tversky, who found that the pain of a loss psychologically weighs about twice as heavily as the pleasure of an equivalent gain.

 Public Commitment

 A public commitment creates a strong sense of obligation.
-We do not want to appear as someone who does not keep their word in front of others.
+We do not want to appear to others as someone who does not keep their word.

-Research: According to a study by psychologist Dr. Robert Cialdini, the likelihood of keeping a promise increases by more than 60% when made publicly compared to a promise made only to oneself.
+Research: According to a study by psychologist Dr. Robert Cialdini, the likelihood of keeping a promise increases by more than 60% when it is made public, compared to a promise made only to oneself.

 How It Works in Practice

-2. 2You set a stake that is motivating for both of you.
+2. 2You set a stake that is motivating for both.

-3. 3The bet is publicly documented on the platform.
+3. 3The challenge is publicly documented on the platform.

-4. 4At the end, you settle together and celebrate the winner.
+4. 4In the end, you reveal the results together and celebrate the winner.

 Commitment Challenge